 - A quick list of 10 -20 artists and bands that in the collection.
 Possibly more focus on LPs here.

-The only other advice I would offer before you start is to get a feel for what your vinyl maybe worth.
+The only other advice I would offer before you start is to get a feel for what your vinyl may be worth.
 I have a whole article about this here.
-A quick read through this article will put you in a good position before you start talking to record potential record buyers.
+A quick read of this article will put you in a good position before you start talking to record potential record buyers.

 Vinyl Record Shops London

-The article directly below from the londonist.com has reviewed the best record shops in London and have even been kind enough to put them all onto a map.
+The article directly below from londonist.com has reviewed the best record shops in London and has even been kind enough to put them all onto a map.